LBNL-ETA/CyDER/front_end/django-project/README.md

 When the db models of a Django app are modified, a migration is needed.

-To perform it (for exemple on the grid_models app), run
+To perform it (for exemple on the models app), run
 ```
-python manage.py makemigrations grid_models
+python manage.py makemigrations models
 python manage.py migrate`
 ```